Grace (company): Incorporation

 There are two accounts of the incorporation date of W. R. Grace & Co.
-According to The New York Times, the company was incorporated as part of the estate and successor planning, in 1895.
+According to The New York Times, the company was incorporated as part of the estate and successor planning in 1895.
 The three brothers consolidated most of their holdings into a new private company, incorporated in West Virginia, called W. R. Grace & Company.
-The consolidation involved W. R. Grace & Co. of New York, Grace Brothers & Co. of Lima, Peru, Grace & Co. of Valparaiso Chile, William R. Grace & Co. of London, and J. W. Grace & Co of San Francisco.
+The consolidation involved W. R. Grace & Co. of New York, Grace Brothers & Co. of Lima, Peru, Grace & Co. of Valparaíso, Chile, William R. Grace & Co. of London, and J. W. Grace & Co of San Francisco.

 According to its website, W. R. Grace & Co. was incorporated in Connecticut in 1899.
 The listed capital of $6 million did not include Grace Brothers & Co.
-Limited in London or its branches in San Francisco, Lima, and Callao, Peru, nor Valparaiso, Santiago, and Concepción, Chile.
+Limited in London or its branches in San Francisco, Lima, and Callao, Peru, nor Valparaíso, Santiago, and Concepción, Chile.

 J. Louis Schaefer, who joined the company as a boy, played a key role in not only W. R. Grace & Company, in which he became a vice president, but also as president of Grace National Bank.
-Schaefer was a co-executor of the estate of Michael Grace with William's son and corporate successor, Joseph Peter Grace, Sr. J. Louis Schaefer died in 1927.
+Schaefer was a co-executor of the estate of Michael Grace with William's son and corporate successor, Joseph Peter Grace Sr. J. Louis Schaefer died in 1927.

 Shipping

 For most of its history, Grace's main business was cargo shipping, operating the Grace Line.
-To get cargo from Peru to North America and Europe, including guano and sugar, and noticing the need for other goods to be traded, William Grace founded a shipping division.
+To move cargo from Peru to North America and Europe, including guano and sugar, and noticing the need for other goods to be traded, William Grace founded a shipping division.
 Grace Line began service in 1882, with ports of call between Peru and New York.
 Regular steamship service was established in 1893, with a subsidiary called the New York & Pacific Steamship Co., that operated under the British flag.
 Ships built outside the United States before 1905 were banned from the US registry.
 US-flag service began in 1912 with the Atlantic and Pacific Steamship Company.
 The activities of both companies and the parent firm were consolidated into the Grace Steamship Company beginning in 1916.
-The firm originally specialized in traffic to the west coast of South America; then later expanded into the Caribbean.
+The firm originally specialized in traffic to the west coast of South America then later expanded into the Caribbean.

 In 1916, Grace acquired a controlling interest in the Pacific Mail Steamship Company.
 In 1921, Pacific received five 535 ft.
 President class ships from the United States Shipping Board for transpacific operation.
 In 1923, the US Shipping board decided to place the five ships up for bid and Dollar Shipping Company won the bid.
 With no large ships for the transpacific operations, Grace sold the Pacific Mail, its registered name, and goodwill to Dollar.
 Now without a transpacific service, Grace did not need the six intercoastal freighters and sold them to the American Hawaiian Line.
 At this time, Grace formed the Panama Mail Steamship Company, to operate the smaller ships that were formerly owned and used by the Pacific Mail in the Central American trade.
 These ships were not involved in the sale to Dollar.